Incentivised Switching Scheme

 *Following a strategic decision to delay developing its Business Current Account, Nationwide withdrew from its intended active participation in March 2020.

-** Santander UK plc declined to participate in the extension and will cease to be a participant from 26 August 2020.
+** Santander UK plc declined to participate in the extension and ceased to be a participant from 26 August 2020.

 The amount of dowry that an Eligible Body is entitled to receive in respect of each Relevant Customer that switches are determined based on the Relevant Customer’s turnover and, if applicable, the outstanding balance on the loan product being transferred.
 Dowries are distributed quarterly.
 Eligible Bodies are required to use the dowries for the benefit of transferring Relevant Customers.